TinyTapeout/tinytapeout_www/content/guides/workshop/wokwi-submit-design/_index.md

 Every time you make a change to your design you'll need to update the GDS and then submit a new revision.
 Designs can be changed up to the deadline.
 {{% /notice %}}

 ### Congratulations!

 You've successfully submitted your design to the Tiny Tapeout shuttle.
-Your design is now queued for inclusion in the next manufacturing run.
+We usually manufacture 4 chips per year, and we will include your design on the next chip.

 ## Important: Updating Your Submission